InteraptSkills/Mongoose-with-MongoDB/README.md

 ### Check out the data!

-In your termianl type `mongo`.
+In your terminal type `mongo`.
 This initiates MongoDB.

 If we want to see a list of all our database type `show dbs`